rchanou/rchanou.github.io/cost-awareness.md

 - Take a shot in memory pure function
 - Take a shot if they use some example that's lazily modeled or analogized on something in the real world, like showing you how to make a "HamburgerProvider" that takes a "CookingStrategy" or some crap like that.
 - Now, if they _do_ add the caveat that you shouldn't apply these principles everywhere, take a shot if _they leave it at that_.
 It's such an unhelpful copout, a tautology to shield them from any criticism: "these ideas are good until they're not".

+SOLID can't have cake and eat it too

+In fact, I have a sort of litmus test for these techniques: if some overzealous team lead were to require it as a rule, fullstop, for every line of code, how would that affect the codebase?
+That may sound like a strawman, but that is literally what happens.
+It's why `AbstractSingletonProxyFactoryBean` is a real thing.
+It's why some projects force you to wade through logic fragmented into a thousand different files that each have one class defined in them.
+I _wish_ crap like this and Onion Architecture were parodies, but alas, they're not.

+So why does it prevail?
+Like I said, there are some good ideas.
+Intuitive vs literal

+You might have heard of the folk story of Stone Soup.
+Imagine if from that, everyone took the message that we should carry heavy stones everywhere.

+## "BuT wHaT aBoUt Ai?"

+The development of LLMs and other AI tech for code generation does not change my thesis.
+Beyond a small portion of entertainment-oriented novelty apps, we won't be able to get away with not understanding our code.
+If you disagree, you do you, but I'm willing to bet that you will hit a local maximum very quickly.

+No matter how code is written or generated, it should be designed to be understandable by humans.
+As AI increases the rate at which code proliferates (for better or worse), we will have to increase our ability to understand code, and Cost-Explicit Management will remain a useful tool for that.

+You should keep your functions small.
+You should use getters and setters with private variables and methods to hide implementation details inside class objects.
+Prefer polymorphism over "if" and "switch" statements.
+Replace all your imperative for-loops with map/reduce/filter chains.
+Use curried higher-order functions and model all your side effects as monads.
+Concrete implementation details should depend on abstractions.

 So when _are_ these ideas actually good?
 Well, I'd say it's when they happen to align with "The CHARM Method" I described earlier.
 (Ugh, I already hate that acronym, but whatever.)
 Ironically, CHARM provides clearer answers for the "when" and "why" of SOLID, compared to what SOLID's own acolytes might suggest.